 Dr Marinho Antunes Lopes

 I graduated with a BSc in Physical Engineering, then I pursued a MSc in Physics, both at the University of Aveiro (Portugal), and finally I got a PhD in Physics (in a joint doctoral program of Universities of Minho, Aveiro and Porto).
 My research in theoretical neuroscience started with my master’s thesis, in which I studied stochastic resonance in neuronal networks.
 During my PhD under the supervision of Prof. Alexander Goltsev, I studied phase transitions, critical phenomena, bifurcations, and nonlinear phenomena in neuronal networks.
-In the last year of my PhD I have become interested in epilepsy, particularly on how to anticipate epileptic seizures.
+In the last year of my PhD I became interested in epilepsy, particularly on how to anticipate epileptic seizures.
 In April 2015 I joined the group of Prof. John Terry at the University of Exeter, where I have been studying the mechanisms of seizure emergence as well as a mathematical framework to quantitatively predict which brain regions are most responsible for seizure generation.
 In my spare time I enjoy reading literature, and I write science popularization articles as a hobby.